Bargujar: Princely State & Jagirs controlled by Bargujars

-Other places once controlled by Badgujars were Kamalpur, and Barauli Rao.
+The Samthar princely state was one of the most prominent state ruled by the Bargujar Rajputs.
+The other states ruled by the Bargujar Rajputs were Daria Kheri, Dhabla Dhir, Dhabla Ghosi, Kamalpur.Other important Jagir once controlled by Badgujars was Barauli Rao.

 Heritage

 The Ghasera Fort and Khandar Fort are among the two major forts built by Bargujar Rajput rulers.

 Distribution

 They are mainly distributed parts of present-day Rajasthan, Uttar Pradesh and Madhya Pradesh.